vue-gl/vue-gl/docs/reference/vgl-camera.md

 * [VglObject3d](vgl-object3d)

 ## Properties
-* `orbitTarget` - Position in 3D space for the camera to point towards.
+* {% include prop.md name="orbitTarget" type="vector3" %} - Position in 3D space for the camera to point towards.
 This property overwrite rotation property when both defined.
-* `orbitPosition` - Spherical position around orbitTarget.
+* {% include prop.md name="orbitPosition" type="spherical" %} - Spherical position around orbitTarget.
 This property overwrite position and rotation properties.
 If orbitTarget is not defined, automatically set to (0, 0, 0).